 - In The Brothers Grunt, the Primus Gruntus Maximus is the progenitor of the Grunt race.
 The Gruntus Maximus is a colossal humanoid being that once floated in the sky, spawning infant Grunts out of its back.

 - Aversion: The succulent plant Kalanchoe diagremontiana is commonly referred to as "mother of thousands" in reference to the rows of plantlets that grow along the margins of its leaves.
 It's quite toxic if eaten, but in the scheme of things it's not particularly eldritch or horrific.

-- Another aversion: r-strategist organisms, such as most bony fish, amphibians, invertebrates and micromammals such as mice or shrews, have a really large ammount of offspring: from having litters of over 10 individuals several times per year in the case of mice, to the several thousand eggs per spawning some fish species lay; and that doesn't account for the queens of eusocial insects, whose function in the hive is to provide more individuals, and thus they lay eggs at a constant rate.
+- As another aversion, r-strategist organisms, such as most bony fish, amphibians, invertebrates and micromammals such as mice or shrews, are Explosive Breeders: from having litters of over 10 individuals several times per year in the case of mice, to the several thousand eggs per spawning some fish species lay; and that doesn't account for the queens of eusocial insects, whose function in the hive is to provide more individuals, and thus they lay eggs at a constant rate.
 However, this isn't really eldritch: Their strategy is based on having large numbers so, despite elevated mortality, the population can be sustained or even grow.